gavinlyonsrepo/RpiMotorLib/extra/Documentation/Nema11TB6612FNG.md

 | AON1/AON2 | Output channel A | Two outputs to connect the coil of motor |
 | BON1/BON2 | Output channel B | Two outputs to connect the coil motor  |

-HW Connection (for stepper motor) for the test file(see software section below) are as follows, (you can pick any GPIO pin you want).
+HW Connection (for stepper motor) for the example file(see software section below) are as follows, (you can pick any GPIO pin you want).

 1. VM = motor PSU